 Loss or damage to personal property.
 This cover is designed to offer you compensation for your luggage and other personal items are lost, damaged or stolen.
 It usually has a maximum limit per person, per trip, and will generally require the submission of a policy report before you are approved for a claim.

 Cancellation of travel arrangements.
 This insurance usually covers travel cancellations that may be due to unforeseen circumstances such as the accidental death of a relative, the sudden illness of a family member, or a natural disaster at the destination or near your normal residence.

 Travel inconvenience cover.
 With this insurance, additional meals and accommodation costs are covered if the delay of flight is more than a few hours.
 Flight cancellation, delayed flight boarding and loss of luggage may also be covered.

 Legal liability cover.
 Some cards also provide legal liability cover which can settle or defend a claim in case of bodily harm or damage of property caused to someone other than cardholder.

 Are you eligible for free credit card travel insurance?

 The eligibility requirements for complimentary credit card insurance vary depending on the specific policy, the provider and the insurance company involved in underwriting it.
 You can find specific details in the provider’s Credit Card Insurance Booklet.
 But in general, the most common conditions include:

-- Partners and/or dependent children.
-Usually complimentary travel insurance covers your spouse and/or dependent children that are travelling with you and meet the eligibility requirements.
+Partners and/or dependent children.
+Complimentary travel insurance often covers your spouse and/or dependent children that are travelling with you if they meet the eligibility requirements.

 How to make an insurance claim